WHO WE ARE

 She is from the beautiful islands of Rotuma (Juju Pepjei) and Samoa (Apia, Sataoa, Sala’ilua).

-Matthew has been the Finance and Administration Manager for Pacific Homecare since 2016.
-He takes pride in serving the community by contributing in the way he can whether directly or indirectly.
-He studied at University of Auckland, Bachelor of Commerce, majoring in accounting and commercial law.
+Matthew is the Director of Corporate Services for Pacific Homecare and has worked there since 2016.
+He takes pride in serving the community by contributing in the best way he can whether directly or indirectly.
+He studied at the University of Auckland, completing a Bachelor of Commerce, majoring in accounting and commercial law.

 Matthew is of Cook Island and NZ European heritage.